wking/swc-boot-camps/ScientificPython.md

     print patients[:, 0] == 0

 We can do a visual inspection but suppose we had 100 or 1000 patients.
-As always we should automate where we can and let the computer do all the work.
+We should always automate such monotonous, potentially error-prone activity and let the computer do the work.
 Here, we can check using `np.all`, which tells us whether all the elements in an array are true:

     np.all(patients[:, 0] == 0)